 We like to think at Cornerstone Dental we have the best dentist in Brisbane.
 You’re welcome to come meet our team so you can decide!

 To prevent unnecessary wear to your tooth enamel, all dentists recommend a soft bristled brush.
-Even medium is too hard.
-And if your tooth brush looks shaggy in a week, you need to see your dentist to discuss the correct and more efficient brushing technique.
+Even a medium toothbrush is too hard.
+And if your toothbrush looks shaggy in a week, you need to see your dentist to discuss the correct and more efficient brushing technique.
 Even in 3 months of brushing, your toothbrush should not look shaggy if you are brushing correctly.
-If you scrub back and forth, which a lot of people incorrectly do, you will flatten the bristles one way and then the other, an miss all the crevaces between teeth.
-The correct technique involves circular rotation, and brushing right into the gums.
+If you scrub back and forth, which a lot of people incorrectly do, you will flatten the bristles one way and then the other, an miss all the crevices between teeth.
+The correct technique involves circular motion and brushing right into the gums.
 Feel free to bring your toothbrush along to your next check up for your dentist to inspect.